bgaudino/django-reverse-relationship/README.md

 ```

 A model form for Pizza would include a `MultipleModelSelectField` but a model form for topping would not.
 Enter, `reverse_relationship_form_factory`.
+Notice that because I didn't set a related name for `toppings`, I'm using Django's default of the child model name + '_set'.
+If you specified a related name, you would list that under `related_fields` instead.

 ```python